bnadlerjr/pester/README.md

 ```

 ## Setup
-Requires a Ruby interpreter.
+Requires Ruby.
 The version is specified in the `Gemfile`.
 [Bundler](http://bundler.io/) is used to manage dependencies.
 Install them via `bundle install`.

 The [Dotenv](https://github.com/bkeepers/dotenv) gem is used to load the environment variables from an environment file named `prod.env`.
 The environment file must set the following variables:
 * HARVEST_SUBDOMAIN